 - What do you believe to be the role and function of the ordained (or lay) ministry today, and how do you evaluate your own abilities to fulfill them?

 - What are your convictions about one major social or political issue in public life?
-Please support your position with specific reason and illustrations.
+Please support your position with specific reasons and illustrations.

-D.Min. applicants must provide a sample of writing demonstrating their ability to engage in doctoral level academic writing.
-Academic papers, articles and other publications may meet this requirement
+D.Min. applicants must also provide an additional sample of writing demonstrating their ability to engage in doctoral level academic writing.
+Academic papers, articles and other publications may meet this requirement.

 If applying online, these documents may be scanned and emailed to email@example.com.